 Arrested?
 Call us…

 If you have been arrested for “unlawfully letting a minor handle a gun” in Nevada, call our Las Vegas criminal defense attorneys.
-We offer FREE consultations to discuss how we may be able to get your charges reduced or dismissed while you keep your gun rights.
+We offer consultations to discuss how we may be able to get your charges reduced or dismissed while you keep your gun rights.

 For information on California gun laws, see our article on California gun laws.